 Restoring the Cascade - phase 2

-This is the third year of our Higher Level Stewardship Scheme with Natural England.
-Our aim is to survey the structure and stabilise the Cascade for the future.
+In 2016 we entered the third year of our Higher Level Stewardship Scheme with Natural England.
+Our aim was to survey the structure and stabilise the Cascade for the future.

-The Cascade is an integral part of the Grade 1* listed landscape parkland we are trying to make sure that any work which is carried out will ensure that the monument remains intact for ever.
+The Cascade is an integral part of the Grade 1* listed landscape parkland.
+The aim was to ensure that the monument remains intact for ever.

 Plan of works

-With the help of a local Archaeologist, who is working with us as a watching brief throughout this important investigation work, we have removed all the external vegetation and exposed the raw structure.
+With the help of a local Archaeologist, who worked with us as a watching brief throughout this important investigation work, we removed all the external vegetation and exposed the raw structure.

 Next phase was to dig a series of pit holes to establish the condition of the foundation stones below the monument and to ensure that the integral structure of the monument was not put under any further stress.

-A specialist engineer will be surveying the structure and recommendations will then arise from these findings.
-A plan of works and recommendations will be drawn together before going out to tender, work will begin in early summer.
+A specialist engineer surveyed the structure and recommendations then arose from these findings.
+A plan of works and recommendations was drawn together before going out to tender.

 The best place to view the Cascade and the Serpentine is along the terrace walk, where excellent views can be seen around the parkland from the different vantage points and buildings along the walk.